s1t5/mail-archiver/doc/API.md

 }
 ```

+### Key lifecycle

+1. **Create** — a user creates a key with a descriptive `Name` and an optional
+   expiry.
+The response shows the plaintext key once.
+2. **Use** — send the key as a bearer token.
+Each accepted request refreshes the
+   key's `LastUsedAt` (writes are throttled to at most once every ~5 minutes to
+   avoid a write on every call).
+3. **Expire** — if `ExpiresAt` is set and in the past, the key is rejected.
+4. **Revoke** — the owning user or an administrator revokes the key
+   (`RevokedAt` is set); it is immediately and permanently rejected.

+A key is **active** when it is not revoked, not expired, **and** its owning user
+is still active.
+A key inactive for any of these reasons is rejected with `401`.

+### Permission model

+An API key inherits the exact permissions of the user who owns it.
+The
+authenticated principal carries the same claims a normal web login issues, so
+all existing authoriz
 | Setting | Default | Description |
 | --- | --- | --- |
 | `Enabled` | `false` | Master switch.
 When `false`, all `/api/*` routes return `404` and the OpenAPI document / Swagger UI are not mapped. |